lgiordani/postage/README.md

     m.fingerprint(f.as_dict())
 ```

-**Status** messages bear the status of an application, which is a simple string, along with the application fingerprint.
+**Status** messages bear the status of an application, along with the application fingerprint.
 The class which implements this type is `MessageStatus`.
 This object needs only a single parameter, which is the status itself.
 Not that as long as the status is serializable, it can be of any nature.
+ы
 ``` python
     m = messaging.MessageStatus('online')
 ```